Wedding Photography Contract: What is It and What to Include

 A wedding photography contract is a service contract between a couple and a wedding photographer to take pictures during their ceremony and reception.

-The wedding photographer contract is a legal document, like an affidavit of marriage, that holds the photographer accountable for services and the clients responsible for paying for their pictures.
-As a result, both parties benefit from the contract, and it also offers financial protection.
+The wedding photographer contract is a legal document, that holds the photographer accountable for services and the clients responsible for paying for their pictures.
+As a result, both parties’ benefit from the contract, and it also offers financial protection.

 When choosing a photographer for your wedding, you should consider their experience, references, reputation, and scope of services.
 For example, a photography contract may be limited to pictures of the ceremony or include pictures and videos of the vows and reception.

 A photography contract may also include a liability waiver.
-This waiver releases the photographer from legal or financial responsibility if the bride, groom, wedding party, or guests sustain an injury while staging photos.
+This waiver releases the photographer from legal or financial responsibility if the bride, groom, wedding party, or guest sustains an injury while staging photos.
+Liability waivers vary on their enforcement by jurisdiction, so it is a good idea to consult with a lawyer to see if the waiver is valid where you live.

 Here is an article that outlines what wedding photography includes.